-Industry Leaders in Structural Fire Protection
+Industry Leaders in Steel Fire Protection

 All of our work is guided by a specialist knowledge of how steel is affected by fire damage.
 Depending on the severity of conditions, a structural fire can exceed temperatures of 800°C or higher.
 Temperatures of around 550°C will cause a decline in the load-bearing properties of structural steel.
 Unprotected steel frames can resist fire for approximately 15 minutes.
 Our team of installers offer a range of solutions to increase minimum periods of resistance, in line with industry fireproofing requirements for structural steel.